Study guidance services

 The study psychologist provides services for students especially in problematic situations regarding studies but also in other difficult situations in life.
 You can find the study psychologist’s contact information from the University’s website.

 Special arrangements can be made for a student that has learning difficulties or an illness or a disability that affects studying.
 The special arrangements don’t affect the learning objectives of the courses or the degree but instead aim to support the students in reaching their goals.
 You can seek special arrangements from the university’s joint study support services.
-More information about special arrangements from university website here.
+More information about special arrangements can be found from University’s website here.